tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 -----------
 #### What is ’strict blocking’, and when should I use it?

 By default AdNauseam only blocks requests that do not stop ads from being collected.
 When ’Strict blocking mode’ is enabled, AdNauseam will block ANY request that matches a blocking rule from an enabled third-party list.
 This means that LESS ads will be collected, placed in the vault, and later clicked, and that AdNauseam will be LESS effective in its primary function (for example, the majority of Google ads won’t be collected or clicked).

-Thus for most users 'Strict blocking mode' is NOT recommended.
-However if you are primarily interested in blocking ads, you _may_ see better performance with 'strict blocking mode' enabled (depending on other settings and the specific sites you visit).
+Thus for most users 'Strict blocking mode' is NOT RECOMMENDED.
+However, if you are primarily interested in blocking ads, you _may_ see better performance with 'strict blocking mode' enabled (depending on your settings and the specific sites you visit).
 You can read more about blocking and hiding rules in AdNauseam [here](https://github.com/dhowe/AdNauseam/wiki/Developer-FAQ#what-is-the-relationship-between-blocking-and-hiding-rules-in-ublock-and-adn).
-Generally speaking this mode is only for advanced users with specific use-cases (e.g., testing), so please make sure that you understand the ramifications before enabling it.
+Generally speaking this mode is for advanced users with specific use-cases (e.g., testing), so please be sure to understand the ramifications before enabling it.

-Another option is to use 'strict blocking' in combination with dynamic filtering rules.
-You can follow [uBlock's dynamic filtering rule syntax](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-rule-syntax) to create your own strict blocking rules that let AdNauseam 'strict' block requests based on sites, 3rd-party domains, and request types.
+A BETTER OPTION is often to use 'Strict blocking' in combination with dynamic filtering rules.
+You can follow [uBlock's dynamic filtering rule syntax](https://github.com/gorhill/uBlock/wiki/Dynamic-filtering:-rule-syntax) to create your own strict blocking rules to block requests based on sites, 3rd-party domains, and request types.
 To compose strict-blocking rules, you will need to use the syntax `strictBlock` for the "action" component.

 Here are a few examples:
 * To strict-block all the requests for facebook.com, you can use the following rule: